kubeflow/website/content/en/docs/started/installing-kubeflow.md

 deployed on [all certified Kubernetes distributions](https://kubernetes.io/partners/#conformance), while others target a specific platform (e.g. EKS or GKE).

-{{% alert title="Note" color="warning" %}}
+{{% alert title="Note" color="dark" %}}
 Packaged distributions are developed and supported by their respective maintainers.
 The Kubeflow community <strong>does not endorse or certify</strong> any specific distribution.

-In the near future, there are plans to introduce <a href="https://github.com/kubeflow/community/blob/master/proposals/kubeflow-conformance-program-proposal.md">conformance testing for distributions</a>, you may track progress on this initiative by following <a href="https://github.com/kubeflow/kubeflow/issues/6485">kubeflow/kubeflow#6485</a>.
+In the near future, there are plans to introduce <a href="https://github.com/kubeflow/community/blob/master/proposals/kubeflow-conformance-program-proposal.md">conformance testing for distributions</a>, you may track progress on this initiative by following <a href="https://github.com/kubeflow/kubeflow/issues/6485"><code>kubeflow/kubeflow#6485</code></a>.
 {{% /alert %}}

-The following table lists distributions which are <em>maintained</em> by their respective maintainers:
+The following table lists packaged distributions of Kubeflow and their respective maintainers:

 <div class="table-responsive distributions-table">
   <table class="table table-bordered">